bumbleshoot/auto-cast-buffs/README.md

 You're all done!
 If you need to change the settings or uninstall the script at some point, follow the steps below.

 ## Changing the Settings
-You need to use a desktop computer for this.
-It will not work on a phone or tablet!
+It is highly recommended that you use a desktop computer for this, as some of the steps don't work well on mobile.
 1. [Click here](https://script.google.com/home) to see a list of your scripts.
 If you're not already signed into your Google account, click the "Start Scripting" button and sign in.
 Then click on "My Projects" in the main menu on the left.
 2. Click on "Auto Cast Buffs".
 3. Update `RESERVE_MANA` to the amount of mana you want left over after the script casts your buffs for you.
 Only edit the number in between the `=` and the `;`.
 4. Click the "Save project" button near the top of the page (looks like a floppy disk).

 ## Uninstalling the Script
+It is highly recommended that you use a desktop computer for this, as some of the steps don't work well on mobile.
 1. [Click here](https://script.google.com/home) to see a list of your scripts.
 If you're not already signed into your Google account, click the "Start Scripting" button and sign in.
 Then click on "My Projects" in the main menu on the left.
 2. Click on "Auto Cast Buffs".
 3. Click the drop-down menu to the right of the "Debug" button, near the top of the page.
 Select "uninstall" from the drop-down.
 4. Click the "Run" button to the left of the "Debug" button.
 Wait for it to say "Execution completed".

 ## Updating the Script
-You need to use a desktop computer for this.
-It will not work on a phone or tablet!
+It is highly recommended that you use a desktop computer for this, as some of the steps don't work well on mobile.
 1. Follow the steps in [Uninstalling the Script](#uninstalling-the-script) above.
 2. Copy & paste your settings (`const`s) into a text editor so you can reference them while setting up the new version.
 3. In the main menu on the left, click on "Overview" (looks like a lowercase letter i inside a circle).